raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

   //=> 256
 ```

 That is all very well and good, but we've added some extra bookkeeping.
 Do we have any wins?
 Let's try composing it with the memoization function.
-Althoiugh we didn't use it above, our `memoize` function does allow us to customize the function used to create a key.
+Although we didn't use it above, our `memoize` function does allow us to customize the function used to create a key.
 Here's a key making function that deliberately ignores the first argument:

 ```
 const ignoreFirst = ([first, ...butFirst]) => JSON.stringify(butFirst);